 It’s important to understand how your business can connect to cloud computing, and which option is best for you.
 Especially given that each business is unique in terms of its user and security needs.
 Some businesses require an encrypted connection, while others only need a generic interface for employees to connect and work from.

+Cloud computing has created powerful tools for the workplace, and when applied properly can improve your productivity, business operations and save you time and money.
 Interested in implementing cloud computing for your business?
-Check out Atmosphere, SysGen’s cloud service that’s hosted on Nutanix, Gartner’s #1 ranked hyperconverged infrastructure and in Shaw’s Tier 3 Data Center.
+Connect with SysGen to learn about Atmosphere, SysGen’s cloud service that’s hosted on Nutanix, Gartner’s #1 ranked hyperconverged infrastructure and in Shaw’s Tier 3 Data Center.

 Find SysGen’s IT support and managed IT services in Calgary, Edmonton, Red Deer, Vernon, and Kelowna.
 Learn more about SysGen’s cloud offering, cybersecurity services, managed security, and Digital Advisory team by clicking here.